MarkPearl/Blog_BookReviews/_posts/2014-01-03-Practical-Vim-Drew-Nell.md

 ---
 layout: post
-title: "Programming, a subset of writing 2"
+title: "Practical Vim by Drew Neil"
-description: "The parallels between a good writer and a good programmer"
+description: "Practical Vim - Edit Text at the Speed of Thought"
-category: Programming
+category: Vim
-tags: [Programming, Craft]
+tags: [Neil]
 ---
 I have been learning Vim for just over a year now.
 It's hard - hellishly hard - especially for my Windows based brain.
 Yet as much as it is hard, it is addictive to learn.
 In the last year I have read numerous blog posts, watched countless tutorial videos, played a number of online Vim games and bought and attempted to read a few books.
 Practical Vim is by far the best resource I have found in learning Vim so far.